 device uses the standard class code of NIC (00020000), it will be detected as a NIC.
 In these cases,

 you can gather information and send it to Oracle HCTS support as described in the following steps:

-On the System Under Test, execute the following commands as user
+On the System Under Test, execute the following commands as user root:

 Why is the Oracle HCTS certification test getting blocked by the Create Login Keyring pop-up window on the Oracle Solaris 11 OS?